xavierloeraflores/wgu-capstone/project_management/Project-Recommendation.md

 ## Data Description

-The machine learning model will be trained on data stored from within the company that was already gathered from the platform.
+The machine learning model will be trained on data that will be gathered from data stored on the company's platform.
 The data will consist of content posted by users that has been categorized for offensive content.
 Each data point will consist only of content in the social media post, the identifier of the post, and a label indicating whether the content is safe or offensive.
-For the purposes of the project demo, data will be sourced from over 2 Kaggle datasets containing over 50 thousand posts combined that have been categorized based on content.
+For the purposes of the project demo, data will be sourced from 2 datasets from Kaggle containing over 50 thousand posts combined that have been categorized based on content.
 All of the posts are text only and none of the posts contain any personal information or metadata that could be used to identify individuals who posted the content.

 ## Objectives & Hypothesis